dziodzi/test-assigment-cst/README.md

 # linear-congruential-generator-cracker

-### This is my implementation of a program that finds the coefficients "a", "b" and "m" by four consecutive terms of a linear congruent sequence (x1, x2, x3, x4)
+### This is my implementation of a program that finds the coefficients "a", "b" and "m" by four consecutive terms of a linear congruent sequence (x1, x2, x3, x4) as CST conquest.

 ## What is LCS?